 The Tremiti Islands represent one of the most unspoiled places in Puglia.
 They are a protected marine area and are part of the Gargano National Park.
 The archipelago is made up of five islands.
 Two are inhabited: San Nicola and San Domino.
 The others, Capraia, Cretaccio and the distant Pianosa, are uninhabited.

-Best kayak tour n° 1
+Best kayak tour in Puglia n° 1

 DURATION: 2-3 hours

-The most beautiful island to go kayaking in the archipelago and in Puglia in general is undoubtedly San Domino.
+The most beautiful island to go with a kayak in the archipelago and in Puglia in general is undoubtedly San Domino.
 It is chock full of beautiful caves, each one different from the other.
 Unfortunately there is no possibility to rent kayaks or take guided tours, so if you want to visit the archipelago, you are forced to bring your kayak to the ferry from Termoli and use the slide next to the San Domino port for boarding and landing.

 In 2018 I made the circumnavigation of all the islands of the archipelago and I filmed the most beautiful moments of navigation during the tour of San Domino in this video.